alexbgrv/alexbgrv/README.md

 - 👋 Hi, I’m Alex
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning JS, NodeJS, Vue
+- 🌱 I’m currently learning Java, Web

 <!---
 alexbgrv/alexbgrv is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.